-- High-speed buffers and routing for low-skew clock distribution - · Frequency synthesis and phase shifting - · Low-jitter clock generation and jitter filtering
+- High-speed buffers and routing for low-skew clock distribution - Frequency synthesis and phase shifting - · Low-jitter clock generation and jitter filtering

-Zynq-7000 All Programmable SoCs have up to 8 clock management tiles (CMTs), each consisting of one mixed-mode clock manager (MMCM) and one phase-locked loop (PLL).
-Table 5 shows the MMCMs for each Zynq device.
+Each device in the Zynq-7000 family has up to 8 clock management tiles (CMTs), each consisting of one mixed-mode clock manager (MMCM) and one phase-locked loop (PLL).
+See Table 5.